YunongPan/laser_filters/README.md

 # laser_filters
-Assorted filters designed to operate on 2D planar laser scanners, which use the sensor_msgs/LaserScan type.
-Added a cloud to cloud filter chain so that it can also directly use the sensor_msgs/Pointcloud2 type.
-# Installation
+This package contains all content and functions of package laser_filters.
+In addition, it also contains a node of type cloud_to_cloud_filter_chain, which can directly use the sensor_msgs/PointCloud2 type.